-In 2008/09, Rehabilitation and Recovery Services assisted 62 individuals to work on an employment goal.
-Of the ongoing participants, 20 found new or other employment and 14 were supported in employment obtained in previous years.
-Of the new participants, 20 had an employment goal and 6 found new or other employment.
-There were 11 participants that were discharged.
-Of those, 3 were working full time, 4 were working part time and 4 were not working at time of exit.
+In 2009/10, Rehabilitation and Recovery Services assisted 54 individuals to work on an employment goal.
+Of those, 18 individuals experienced an employment related crisis and were supported through the duration of the crisis.
+Of the ongoing participants, 19 found new or other employment and 18 were supported in employment obtained in previous years.
+Of the new participants, 34 had an employment goal and 6 found new or other employment.
+There were 13 participants that were discharged.
+Of those, 3 were working full time, 3 were working part time, 3 were working in casual positions and 4 were not working at time of exit.
 Some participants received more than one service throughout the year and are counted more than once.